github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 ### Defining custom patterns

-You can define advanced users, GitHub allows custom patterns to be added to Secret Scanning.
+You can scan custom patterns with {% data variables.product.prodname_secret_scanning %}
+.
 This is useful if you have unique types of secrets that don’t match default patterns.
 Benefits are:

 * Tailored Security Detect secrets unique to your applications, APIs, or internal tools.
 * Increased Coverage Capture additional types of sensitive data that default patterns might miss.